- Our Work

 - WORK WITH US

-USAID's framework legislation, the Foreign Assistance Act of 1961, as amended, section 641, requires that all programs under the Foreign Assistance Act be identified appropriately overseas as “American Aid.”
+Our framework legislation, the Foreign Assistance Act of 1961, as amended, section 641, requires that all programs under the Foreign Assistance Act be identified appropriately overseas as “American Aid.”

-The Agency has been leading a branding campaign to ensure that the American people are credited for the foreign assistance they finance.
+The agency has been leading a branding campaign to ensure that the American people are credited for the foreign assistance they finance.
 Our tagline clearly communicates that our aid is “From the American People.”

-The Agency has separate, and different, branding policies and marking requirements for our implementing partners: one for acquisition awards to contractors, and one for assistance awards to U.S. NGOs receiving grants and cooperative agreements.
+The agency has separate, and different, branding policies and marking requirements for our implementing partners: one for acquisition awards to contractors, and one for assistance awards to U.S. NGOs receiving grants and cooperative agreements.
 Click on either page to get the latest information.

 All proposals will be received and reviewed for funding.
-Given the huge demand for resources, however, potential offerors should be aware that USAID will be able to approve only a small number of them for funding.
+Given the huge demand for resources, however, potential offerors should be aware that we will be able to approve only a small number of them for funding.

 A valid unsolicited proposal or application must: